BritishBenji/StageMusicBot/README.md

 ## How to Install:

+Please try to follow these instructions first, if find that there is something you are unsure on, feel free to contact me on Discord (`BritishBenji#6321`) or open an issue, and I'll be more than happy to help.

 There are a few requirements needed before you can run this bot, run the commands below to install these pre-requisits:
 ```py
 pip install discord